jokk-itu/pokedex/README.md

 # Pokedex

-This project has been created to test out svelte and tailwind.
+This project has been created to test out svelte, tailwind and progressive web app development.
 The pokemon api has been used to show data.
 The api can be located at [api](https://pokeapi.co/)